aPixelInSpace/F-a-maze-ing/vpdocs/src/guide/render/README.md

   --color2                      (Default: "#12A4B5") Color choice 2

-  --solutioncolor               (Default: "purple") Color for the solution path
+  --solutioncolor               (Default: "purple") Color of the solution path

+  --walllinecolor               (Default: "#333333") Color of the walls when choosing the Line wallrendertype option
 ```

 ## SVG Polar